 Mobile is the future of search, and that includes vocal queries as well.
 Being ready with a mobile responsive website is an SEO best practice which shouldn’t be ignored.

 We are already aware that people use their voice for “near me” searches.
-The factor that determines whether we rank for these searches is our Google My Business listing.
+The factor that determines whether we rank for these searches is our Google Business Profile listing.

-A Google My Business listing is a way to let Google know that your business is located at a particular place.
+A Google Business Profile is a way to let Google know that your business is located at a particular place.
 When someone asks Google to display similar businesses in that area, your business could rank for that query.

 Name, Address, and Phone Number (NAP) must be included in your listing.
 Moreover, choosing the right business categories and providing area codes is vital.
 You can also add posts with special deals, news, or updates to make your business stand out.